slackpanos/SlackOnly-Docs/Generate-slack-required/README.md

 #### To Do

-*  Touch 'slack-required' files in each SlackBuild directory
+*  Touch 'slack-required' files in each SlackBuild directory (if needed)
 *  Write dependency names one line at a time to each 'slack-required' file
+*  Add in each SlackBuild a section to include 'slack-required' in to install dir (if needed)